 If you’ve been following along with my kitchen experiments for any length of time, you know that I’m a huge fan of swapping in Greek yogurt in salads and casseroles – just check out my extra-crunchy broccoli salad, corn, crab, and tomato salad, or horseradish dill coleslaw.

 So let’s go ahead and continue that trend, and bake some Greek yogurt into this nectarine upside-down cake!
 Why do we include Greek yogurt in cakes?
-It’s time for a little… kitchen chemistry!
+It’s time for my favorite subject… kitchen chemistry!

 Greek yogurt is a great way to lighten up a cake, providing similar results to heavy cream or sour cream with a lower fat and calorie content.
-But why not use regular yogurt?
-Regular yogurt has a much higher water content, which can directly impact the development of gluten in a recipe.
-Too much liquid = a more irregular crumb or a tougher end product.
-The more dense, solid consistency of Greek yogurt results in a finer crumb.
-But always go off the recipe — if it calls for regular yogurt, use regular — if written correctly, the rest of the ingredients should compensate for the extra liquid!
+Greek yogurt has a lower water content than regular yogurt.
+Too much water can over-develop gluten, resulting in a more irregular crumb or a tougher end product.
+The more solid consistency of Greek yogurt results in a finer, more tender crumb.

 Oh, and just in case you were on the fence about whether or not to make this cake, I dropped off a big slice to a friend in the neighborhood, and this was the response:

 So yeah, you should probably go ahead and make it.
 Enjoy a nice big bite of summer while nectarines are still in season.
 You should probably have a slice for breakfast and dessert, to make sure you get your fruit servings in for the day.

 Other Easy Coffee Cakes:

 - Raspberry Crumb Cake

 - Almond Rhubarb Cake